nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 The OS abstraction layer is fully implemented for the |NCS|, and it needs to be ported if used with other RTOS or on other systems.

+When the LwM2M carrier library is enabled in your application, it includes the file :file:`nrf/lib/bin/lwm2m_carrier/os/lwm2m_carrier.c`.
+This automatically initializes the library (using :c:func:`lwm2m_carrier_init`) and runs the library thread (:c:func:`lwm2m_carrier_run`).

 .. _lwm2m_configuration:

 Configuration